secretflow/spu/docs/development/psi.rst

 Warning:  `KKRT16 <https://eprint.iacr.org/2016/799.pdf>`_ and
 `BC22 PCG <https://eprint.iacr.org/2022/334.pdf>`_ are semi-honest PSI protocols, and may be attacked in malicious model.
-We suggest use KKRT16 and BC22_PCG PSI protocol as one-way PSI, i.e., one party get the final intersection result.
+We recommend using KKRT16 and BC22_PCG PSI protocol as one-way PSI, i.e., one party gets the final intersection result.